 Sex offenders have trouble finding a place to live.
 A sex crime charge could impact your rights as a parent.
 Fighting the charges is the only way to clear your name and avoid living with the stigma of being a sexual offender.

-For more information, contact the Criminal Defense attorneys at Suhre & Associates, LLC give us a call today at (859) 569-4014 or visit us at our Lexington Law Office.
+For more information, contact the Criminal Defense attorneys at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at (859) 569-4014 or visit us at our Lexington Law Office.

 333 West Vine Street #212